hemile-soft/TestSomething/docs/source/api.rst

 This part covers all interfaces you need to implement your own algorithms.

 Trying to include a module inside some subpackage.
+Why?

 .. automodule:: testsomething.common.things